Policies and Procedures

 • To properly check in, a member must provide membership information subject to verification by pool staff.

-Ages 12 and older –> May enter without a designated responsible individual.
+• Ages 12 and older –> May enter without a designated responsible individual.

-Ages 11 and under –> Must be accompanied by a designated responsible individual at least 16 years of age and must alert the lifeguards when they check-in.
+• Ages 11 and under –> Must be accompanied by a designated responsible individual at least 16 years of age who must inform the lifeguards that they are serving as a designated responsible individual when they check-in.

 Member Entry and Guest Privileges

 Guest passes are made available to members for an additional charge to allow members to bring occasional, non-member guests to the facility.
-Members seeking to bring more than ten guests to the pool at a time must schedule and pay for a party.
+Guests visiting the club are granted entry permission governed through these policies:

-The following is the procedure with respect to all guests who are presented for entrance to IRC:
+• All guests are considered to be anyone, of any age, who is a non-memberThe following is the procedure with respect to all guests who are presented for entrance to IRC:

 • Guest passes must be pre-purchased from our shop and will automatically be added to your account.
+No cash payments for guest passes will be accepted.
 They will be deducted when you check-in your guest.
-Guest passes do not expire.Β
+Only members may purchase guest passes.Guest passes do not expire.

 • The member accompanying the guest must remain in attendance at IRC during the entire time the guest is at the facility.

 • All guests are subject to the same behavior standards and regulations which govern members.
-Members are responsible for apprising their guests of the safety, health, and conduct rules and will be held responsible for the actions of their guests.
+Members are responsible for appraising their guests of the safety, health, and conduct rules and will be held responsible for the actions of their guests.

 Abuse of Guest Privileges